Bayesian Optimization Workflow

 You can perform a Bayesian optimization in several ways:

 Classification Learner and Regression Learner apps — Choose Optimizable models in the machine learning apps and automatically tune their hyperparameter values by using Bayesian optimization.
 The optimization minimizes the model loss based on the selected validation options.
-This approach has the fewest tuning options, but allows you to perform Bayesian optimization directly in the apps.
+This approach has fewer tuning options than using a fit function, but allows you to perform Bayesian optimization directly in the apps.
 See Hyperparameter Optimization in Classification Learner App and Hyperparameter Optimization in Regression Learner App.

 Fit function — Include the